The Two-infall Model Revisited: Constraints on Milky Way Bulge Assembly from >30,000 Galactic Chemical Evolution Models and Machine Learning: Introduction

-Our primary goal is to obtain a coherent, large-scale characterization of the bulge's chemical evolution; the resulting age--metallicity relations (AMRs) then emerge as a constrained by-product of this analysis rather than a standalone objective.
-We use galactic chemical evolution (GCE) simulations to reproduce the observed bulge MDF, $\alpha$-element abundance patterns, and stellar age distributions.
-By demanding simultaneous agreement with these constraints, we can probe the relative contributions of a rapid, ``classical'' formation phase (e.g., early dissipative collapse and mergers) and subsequent secular evolution driven by the Galactic bar (e.g., disk instabilities and bar buckling), as well as the contribution of major mergers such as Gaia--Sausage--Enceladus (GSE).
+Our primary goal is to obtain a coherent large-scale characterization of the bulge's chemical evolution; the resulting age--metallicity relations (AMRs) then emerge as a constrained by-product of this analysis rather than a standalone objective.
+We use GCE simulations to reproduce the observed bulge MDF, $\alpha$-element abundance patterns, and stellar age distributions.
+By demanding simultaneous agreement with these constraints, we can probe the relative contributions of a rapid ``classical'' formation phase (e.g., early dissipative collapse and mergers) and subsequent secular evolution driven by the Galactic bar (e.g., disk instabilities and bar buckling), as well as the contribution of major mergers such as GSE.

-Although our models do not explicitly follow radial migration, the inferred chemo-chronological patterns can still be interpreted within the broader context of bar-driven evolution and associated redistribution of stars and gas in the inner Galaxy.
-This framework refines our picture of the Milky Way bulge and informs broader models of bulge formation in external galaxies, many of which show similarly multi-modal MDFs and abundance gradients \citep{Kobayashi2020, Nidever24}.
+Although our models do not explicitly follow radial migration, the inferred chemo-chronological patterns can still be interpreted within the broader context of bar-driven evolution and the associated redistribution of stars and gas in the inner Galaxy.
+This refines our picture of the Milky Way bulge and informs broader models of bulge formation in external galaxies, many of which show similarly multimodal MDFs and abundance gradients \citep{Kobayashi2020, Nidever24}.